 Warnings for people with certain health conditions

-For people with a history of mania or bipolar disorder: You may have a higher risk of manic episodes.
+For people with a history of mania or bipolar disorder.
+You may have a higher risk for manic episodes.
 If you have a history of mania or bipolar disorder, your doctor may need to prescribe a different medication.

 Warnings for other groups